Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Background and Preliminaries

 A zkEVM encodes the Ethereum state transition function $\delta(\sigma, \mathsf{batch}) = \sigma'$ into an algebraic constraint system amenable to zero-knowledge proof generation.
 However, the degree to which different zkEVMs replicate the execution semantics of Ethereum varies significantly.
-These differences reflect a spectrum of trade-offs between EVM compatibility and proving efficiency, originally categorized into five types of zkEVMs~\cite{buterin_2022_zkevm}.
-Table~\ref{zkevm:tab:zkevm_type_comparison} classifies this spectrum with Type 1 achieving full Ethereum equivalence at high proving cost, while Type 4 sacrifices compatibility for optimal proving performance.
+These differences reflect a spectrum of trade-offs between EVM compatibility and constraint cost, originally categorized into five types of zkEVMs~\cite{buterin_2022_zkevm, chaliasos2024analyzing}.
+Table~\ref{zkevm:tab:zkevm_type_comparison} classifies this spectrum with Type 1 achieving full Ethereum equivalence at the highest constraint cost, while Type 4 sacrifices compatibility for the lowest constraint cost.

-\textit{Type 1 zkEVMs} are \emph{Ethereum-equivalent}: their state transition function $\delta_{1}(\sigma, \mathsf{batch}) \equiv \delta(\sigma, \mathsf{batch})$ for all inputs, where $\delta_1$ denotes the Type 1 zkEVM's transition function and $\delta$ is the canonical Ethereum state transition.
+\textit{Type 1 zkEVMs} are \emph{Ethereum-equivalent}: their state transition function $\delta_{1}(\sigma, \mathsf{batch}) \equiv \delta(\sigma, \mathsf{batch})$ for all inputs, where $\delta_1$ denotes the transition function of the Type 1 zkEVM and $\delta$ is the canonical Ethereum state transition.
 They model every EVM component, such as stack, memory, storage, and execution context, with exact opcode semantics, faithful gas metering, canonical storage layout, and full precompiles~\cite{wood2014ethereum}.
-Every EVM opcode (e.g., ADD, MUL, JUMP, etc.) has bit-level fidelity, meaning each operation produces identical results down to individual bits, including edge cases.
+Every EVM opcode (e.g., \texttt{ADD}, \texttt{MUL}, \texttt{JUMP}) has bit-level fidelity, meaning each operation produces identical results down to individual bits, including edge cases.
 Contracts designed for L1 execute identically on Type 1 zkEVMs, producing the same state root, receipts, and logs.
 Type 1 zkEVMs can thus serve as drop-in L1 execution client replacements.
-Taiko~\cite{taiko2024whitepaper} targets this category.
+Taiko~\cite{taiko2024whitepaper} targets this category.\footnote{We analyze the purpose-built circuit-based zkEVM of Taiko described in the Taiko whitepaper~\cite{taiko2024whitepaper}, which arithmetizes EVM execution directly and targets Type-1 equivalence.
+The production system Taiko Alethia has since deprecated these circuits~\cite{taiko2024raiko}.
+It remains Type 1.
+Equivalence is now realized through a multi-proof design that combines trusted-execution proofs with a zero-knowledge component following the EVM deployment pattern over a general zkVM (Section~\ref{zkevm:sec:zkvms}).}